lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/README.md

 - proposes a data-model for the portfolio, based upon these findings

 # Example-results
+For a full worked example, based on setting up project controls for a nuclear Decommissioning project, go [here](Full_worked_example.md)

+In addition, immediately below are a few early results that only require running 1 or 2 of the early steps.
 These results are short extracts from the [Interim-results folder](https://github.com/lawrencerowland/Data-Model-for-Project-Frameworks/tree/master/Project-frameworks-by-using-NLP-with-Python-libraries/Interim-results) which shows the results applied to the nuclear example.

 ## Automatic summary of each document